LucasEnard/iris-local-ml/README.md

 }
 ```

- Here is an example of a call to Camembert-ner ( `Python.MLOperation2` ) :
+ Here is an example of a call to Camembert-ner :
 ```
 {
     "inputs":"George Washington lived in washington"
 }
 ```

- Here is an example of a call to bert-base-uncased ( `Python.MLOperation3` ) :
+ Here is an example of a call to bert-base-uncased :
 ```
 {
     "inputs":"George Washington lived in [MASK]."
 }
 ```

- Here is an example of a call to detr-resnet-50 using an online url ( `Python.MLOperationDETRRESNET` ) :
+ Here is an example of a call to detr-resnet-50 using an online url :
 ```
 {
     "url":"http://images.cocodataset.org/val2017/000000039769.jpg"
 }
 ```

- Here is an example of a call to detr-resnet-50-panoptic using the url as a path( `Python.MLOperationDetrPanoptic` ) :
+ Here is an example of a call to detr-resnet-50-panoptic using the url as a path:
 ```
 {
     "url":"/irisdev/app/misc/000000039769.jpg"